Tennessee State Plan

 - 18(e) Final Approval: July 22, 1985 (50 FR 29670), amended on June 9, 2000 (65 FR 36624)

-Tennessee OSHA (TOSHA) is part of the Tennessee Department of Labor and Workforce Development, which is headed by the Commissioner.
-The central office is located in Nashville, Tennessee.
-There are also five other field offices locations in the state (Knoxville, Memphis, Chattanooga, Kingsport, and Jackson).
+Tennessee OSHA (TOSHA) is part of the Tennessee Department of Labor and Workforce Development which is headed by the Commissioner.
+The central office is located in Nashville.
+There are also five field offices in Knoxville, Memphis, Chattanooga, Kingsport, and Jackson.

-TOSHA is responsible for the enforcement of its safety and health standards.
-Compliance officers inspect workplaces for hazardous conditions and issue citations where violations of regulations are found.
+TOSHA is responsible for the enforcement of occupational safety and health standards.
+Compliance officers inspect workplaces for hazardous conditions and issue citations where violations of standards are found.
 Inspections may be the result of regular scheduling, imminent danger reports, fatalities, and worker complaints or referrals.
 For more information, visit the Tennessee State Plan website.

 TOSHA offers voluntary and cooperative programs focused on reducing injuries, illnesses, and fatalities.
 It also offers on-site consultation services which help employers – both state and local government and private sector – comply with TOSHA or OSHA standards and identify and correct potential safety and health hazards.
 For more information, visit the Tennessee State Plan website.

 Employers, workers, and worker representatives have the right to contest citations issued by TOSHA.
-The Tennessee OSH Review Commission hears and rules on appeals on citations issued by TOSHA.
+The Tennessee Occupational Safety and Health Review Commission hears and rules on objected citations issued by TOSHA.
 For more information on these proceedings, visit the Tennessee State Plan website.

 OSHA makes every effort to ensure that this webpage is accurate and up-to-date; however, for the latest information please contact the State Plan directly.